 We want our budding young writers to know these differences so that they can become more fluent writers.
 With practice, they will understand when to use the correct punctuation and write grammatically correct sentences.

 Just like any other subject, teaching grammar can be made fun by incorporating different types of activities.
-I have made kid-friendly printables suitable for first grade, second grade, and esol students, hands-on activities perfect for small group or center work, and digital games that can be played on BoomLearning.com.
+I have made kid-friendly printables suitable for first grade, second grade, and ELL students, hands-on activities perfect for small group or center work, and digital games that can be played on BoomLearning.com.
 Go ahead and scroll down to check out some of the pictures.

-First Grade Types of Sentence Printables and Posters
+Types of Sentence Worksheets and Posters

 Section 1: declarative sentence poster + 4 worksheets